geopm/geopm/service/README.rst

 Experimental support for Kubernetes is provided.
 The current status of this work is a proof-of-concept, and should in no way be considered production ready.
-The ``k8-manifest`` file is a simple demonstration that uses GEOPM in a Kubernetes environment.
+The ``k8-manifest.yaml`` file is a simple demonstration that uses GEOPM in a Kubernetes environment.
+This manifest references a container that is built using a ``Dockerfile`` in this directory.
+The simple ``Dockerfile`` installs the GEOPM Service published to OpenSUSE OBS built from this branch.

 Kubernetes Demo